 HSAs can bear interest or be invested, growing tax-deferred similar to an IRA.
 Withdrawals for qualified medical expenses are tax-free, and you can carry over a balance from year to year.

 FSA.
-You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employer-determined limit (not to exceed $2,600 for plan years beginning in 2017, up from $2,550 for 2016).
+You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employer-determined limit (not to exceed $2,550 for plan years beginning in 2016, same as 2015 amount).
 The plan pays or reimburses you for qualified medical expenses.
 With limited exceptions, you have to make your election before the start of the plan year.
 What you don’t use by the end of the plan year, you generally lose — though your plan might allow you to roll over up to $500 to the next year.
 Or it might give you a 2 ½-month grace period to incur expenses to use up the previous year’s contribution.
 If you have an HSA, your FSA is limited to funding certain “permitted” expenses.

-The break allowing you to take an itemized deduction for state and local sales taxes in lieu of state and local income taxes can be valuable to taxpayers residing in states with no or low income tax or who purchase a major item, such as a car or boat.
+Congress has made permanent the break allowing you to take an itemized deduction for state and local sales taxes in lieu of state and local income taxes — the break had expired December 31, 2014.
+The deduction can be valuable to taxpayers residing in states with no or low income tax or who purchase a major item, such as a car or boat.

 The personal exemption phaseout reduces exemptions by 2% for each $2,500 (or portion thereof) by which a taxpayer’s AGI exceeds the applicable threshold (2% for each $1,250 for married taxpayers filing separately).